cmaloney/dcos-docs/_pages/usage/services/zeppelin.md

 ## Install on a public agent

 Alternately, you can deploy Zeppelin on a public agent by setting the `acceptedResourceRoles` field of the Marathon app to `["slave_public"]`.
-You can then access Zeppelin By combining the public IP address of the agent running Zeppelin with the `$PORT0` of its marathon app.
+You can then access Zeppelin by combining the public IP address of the agent running Zeppelin with the `$PORT0` of its marathon app.

 # Usage